MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/memory-leak-detection.md

 ## Open the browser inspect tool

 Open a browser and navigate to the browser inspect tool.
-For example, to load the browser inspect tool in Microsoft Edge navigate to 'edge://inspect/#devices' then select the **inspect** link after the "build/server.js" path appears under **Remote Target** as shown in the following example image.
-This link can take up to 30 seconds to appear.
+For example, to load the browser inspect tool in Microsoft Edge navigate to `edge://inspect/#devices` and then select the **inspect** link after the "build/server.js" path appears under **Remote Target**, as shown in the following example image.
+The **inspect** link can take up to 30 seconds to appear.

 ![Browser inspect tool with the inspect link highlighted](media/memory-leak-1.png)